The cultivation of saffron

 It is advisable to fertilize your land at least 10 weeks before planting with some old animal manure or good green compost.
 It is also important that you keep the land free of weeds as much as possible until the time of planting by mowing it regularly or working the soil shallowly with a garden cultivator or tiller from time to time.
 Just before planting, the soil can be plowed to make the soil loose and ready for planting.

-The choice of which saffron bulbs to plant
+The choice of wich saffron bulbs to plant

 The plantation of the saffron bulbs